mariadb-corporation/mariadb-columnstore-server/README.md

 ### For Ubuntu 16.04

-These packages need to be install along with the group development packages:
+These packages need to be installed along with the group development packages:

 build-essential automake libboost-all-dev bison cmake libncurses5-dev libreadline-dev libperl-dev libssl-dev libxml2-dev flex